 - Particular expertise in wireless and satellite issues, including spectrum allocation, licensing, compliance, and policy matters.

-- Extensive experience in telephony policy matters, particularly where new technology or changing market conditions conflict with the historic regulation.
+- Substantial experience in telephony policy matters, particularly where new technology or changing market conditions conflict with the historic regulation.

-- Substantial transactional experience, assumed a lead role in securing FCC approval for transactions ranging from small license transfers to the largest communications mergers of the last decades.
+- Extensive transactional experience, having taken a lead role in securing FCC approval for transactions ranging from small license transfers to the largest communications mergers of the last decades.
 During 2013, provided regulatory advice on deals worth approximately $165 billion combined.

 - Member, State Department Advisory Committee on International Communications and Information Policy (2009-Present).
-Named by Ambassador Phillip Verveer to provide advice in the formulation of United States communications and information policy, positions, and proposals for multilateral and bilateral consultations, and negotiations on communications and information policy issues.
+Named by Ambassadors Phillip Verveer and Daniel Sepulveda to provide advice in the formulation of United States communications and information policy, positions, and proposals for multilateral and bilateral consultations, and negotiations on communications and information policy issues.

 - Chair, FCC Independent Panel Reviewing the Impact of Hurricane Katrina on Communications Networks (January-June 2006).
 Named by FCC Chairman Kevin Martin to head the panel reviewing the impact of the hurricane on telecommunications and media infrastructure and make recommendations to the Commission regarding ways to improve disaster preparedness, network reliability, and communication among first responders.